-Longer-dated nominal bond yields generally fell during the third quarter ("Q3") of 2024.
-The decreases are partly in response to reductions to local interest rates as the global economic cycle begins to shift.
+Longer-dated nominal bond yields generally rose during the fourth quarter ("Q4") of 2024.
+The increases are partly a result of lower prices, which were driven by low demand for local bonds over the quarter.
 More details on specific yield curve movements are in their dedicated sections below.
-The unfolding history of these yields influence Liability Driven Investment (LDI) performanceover time.
-The key news items over the quarter are below
+The unfolding history of these yields influence Liability Driven Investment (LDI) performance over time.
+The key news items over the quarter are below: